wasay123q/DAA-project/Readme.md

 **How It Works**:
 1. Start at the source node and mark it as visited
-2. Add all unvisited neighbors to a queue
+2. Add it to a queue for processing
-3. Process queue: mark node as visited, add its neighbors
-4. Continue until queue is empty
+3. While queue is not empty:
+   - Dequeue a node
+   - For each neighbor, if unvisited:
+     - Mark as visited
+     - Add to queue
+4. After BFS completes, collect all nodes that remain unvisited
-5. Any unvisited nodes are unreachable
+5. These unvisited nodes form the isolated/unreachable zones

 **Algorithm Classification**:
 - **Strategy**: Graph Traversal